rreece/rreece.github.io/essays/morals-of-poker.md

 1. You do not achieve without trying
 -------------------------------------------------------------------------------

-You have show up and risk to achieve anything.
+You have to show up and to risk something to achieve anything.
 You do not win if you do not play.